S-e-e-S-e-a/WebDataDownload/README.md

 ### How to get Label?

-Click Ctrl+U in the web
+Click Ctrl+U or Ctrl+Shift+I in the web

 ## Need login?

-Click F12 or Ctrl+Shift+I in the web --> find "network" --> Find the URL of this web --> find "Cookie" and "User-Agent"
+Click Ctrl+Shift+I in the web --> find "network" --> Find the URL of this web --> find "Cookie" and "User-Agent"

 ## Need skip the anti-crawler mechanism?